lesbird/MSX8/README.md

 At this point all control is passed to the GAME ROM with the MSX BIOS in low memory starting at 0x0000.

 I have tested this with some of the popular arcade conversions for the MSX computer such as <b>PACMAN, GALAGA, GALAXIAN, DIGDUG, RALLYX, BOSCONIAN</b> and they all work perfectly.
+Some ROMs do not work.
+One in particular is FROGGER.
+I disassembled the FROGGER ROM and discovered it is doing direct writes to the VDP/PSG instead of going through the BIOS.
+I suspect many non-working games are doing this as well.

 ### CPU AND GRAPHICS MODIFICATIONS